Going on Holiday?

-Going on holiday should be a time for relaxing and forgetting your worries, but when you have a cat that isn’t going with you, arranging for its care in your absence can be a stressful time.
-If you’ve never left your cat before, knowing what the best option is can be tricky, with no way of predicting how it will cope.
+Going on holiday should be a time for relaxing and forgetting your worries, but when you have a cat that isn’t going with you, arranging its care in your absence can be a stressful time.
+If you’ve never left your cat before, knowing what the best option is can be tricky, with no way of predicting how he or she will cope.

 When planning your cat’s care, the less upheaval the better.
 This isn’t always achievable but forward planning will ensure your cat manages, even enjoys, your short break from home.
 Many people prefer to leave their cats at home and have a cat-sitter come in daily to feed them.
 A friend, family member or professional can do this, providing you trust them with your furry friend.

 A cattery is another option for those who can’t rely on or afford someone to come in every day to care for their cat.
 Catteries suit many owners and many cats, although some can find them a bit upsetting at first.
 Whatever you choose to do, as long as you plan well in advance, you needn’t worry about your cat receiving the right care.

 Cats are territorial creatures that would probably opt for staying at home while you’re away, if given the choice.
 Cat-sitting involves someone stopping by to feed and comfort your cat, either on a permanent stay-in basis or at regular intervals.
 For your cat, this means keeping its environment, all its creature comforts and enjoying the same routines as when you’re there.

 Cats that don’t like change and are unaccustomed to travelling and meeting new people will probably fare much better with this arrangement.
 Cats that like coming and going as they please, are not demanding of attention and adjust to new faces quite quickly, are the ideal candidates for a pet-sitter, whether it’s a professional one or a trusted friend or neighbour.